DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 > **INFO**: The `<AWS instance ID>` is used to identify your instance.
 You will use the same instance for the entire of the course.
 The `AWS instance ID` will look something like this: `i-0123456789abcdefg`.

+> **TIP**: The follwing commands will be used a couple of times through out the workshop.
+We recommend writing them somewhere for easy copy-paste use.

 Turn on the server (in a shell):

     aws ec2 start-instances --instance-ids <AWS instance ID>